parth-deshmukh-code/OCan_Predict/README.md

 ```

 > The database credentials you have in the ".env" file may not necessarily be the same as those in the ".env.test" file.
 For example, the ".env" file may have credentials from a remote AWS database and run the application on your local machine with that connection string.

+## Intel Hardware and Software Utilized

+This project leverages cutting-edge Intel hardware and software platforms to develop and deploy a robust machine learning solution.

+**Intel RealSense Depth Camera D405**

+The Intel RealSense Depth Camera D405 is an advanced depth-sensing camera specifically designed for capturing high-precision depth information at close ranges.
+Its features and specifications make it particularly valuable for projects requiring fine-grained 3D imaging and detailed object measurements.

+**Key features of the D405 include:**

+Close-range focus: Unlike other RealSense cameras optimized for longer distances, the D405 is specifically tuned for close-range scenarios, with a minimum object distance of 7 cm to maximum of 50cm .

+High precision: Enables accurate depth measurement, crucial for applications that demand detailed surface analysis or dimensional accuracy.

+This camera is ideal for applications in **health care, robotics, industrial applications**

+In this project, the Intel RealSense Depth Camera D405 was utilized to calculate the *interincisal distance (mouth opening)*.
+By capturing detailed depth data of the oral region, the camera ensured precise measurements critical for the project's success.

+### pyrealsense2 Library for RealSense Camera Integration

+The **pyrealsense2** library is a Python wrapper for the Intel RealSense SDK, enabling easy integration of RealSense cameras into Python projects.
+The library facilitates the capture and processing of high-definition video, depth, and infrared data from Intel RealSense devices.
+By using this library, you can interface with the camera to retrieve real-time data, such as 3D depth information, which can be essential for a variety of applications like object detection, spatial analysis, and robotics.

+#### Benefits of pyrealsense2 for the Project:
+- **Real-Time Depth and Color Sensing**: With **pyrealsense2**, users can access real-time data streams from the RealSense camera, including depth and color frames.
+This capability is particularly useful in applications that require precise spatial information.
+- **High Precision and Accuracy**: RealSense cameras provide high accuracy in depth sensing, which can enrich sensor data for more detailed analysis or aid in complex tasks like 3D mapping, object detection, and environment scanning.
+- **Easy Integration in Jupyter Notebooks**: pyrealsense2 works seamlessly within interactive Python environments, such as Jupyter Notebooks.
+This makes it an ideal tool for rapid prototyping and testing, enabling the user to process camera data alongside machine learning workflows in real-time.

+### Jupyter Notebook Environment on Intel Tiber Cloud

+One of the key benefits of Intel's **Tiber Cloud** is its free access to cloud-based **Jupyter Notebook** environments, which we used extensively for this project.

+These notebooks allow for an interactive coding experience, where you can write, execute, and visualize results step-by-step without needing to set up any complex infrastructure.
+The notebooks provided on Tiber Cloud come pre-configured with the required libraries and optimized access to Intel hardware accelerators such as CPUs, GPUs, and VPUs, enabling streamlined machine learning and AI development.

+#### Benefits for the Project:
+- **No Setup Required**: The environment is ready to use out of the box, reducing setup time.
+- **Access to Intel Hardware Accelerators**: The free notebooks come with access to Intel’s powerful CPUs, GPUs, and VPUs for accelerated model training and deployment.
+- **Real-Time Testing**: After training and optimizing your model, the same notebook environment can be used for testing and running inference on the model, reducing the complexity of switching between different platforms.

+In our project, this free cloud-based solution allowed us to train our YOLO-based model, and optimize the model for real-time inferencing—all within a single, seamless environment.

 ## Contribution